paultraf/makestaticsite/README.md

 ### Requirements

-This software should work on version 3 of GNU [Bash](https://www.gnu.org/software/bash/), though version 4+ is recommended.
+This software should work on version 3.2 of GNU [Bash](https://www.gnu.org/software/bash/), though version 4+ is recommended.

-It depends on GNU [Wget](https://www.gnu.org/software/wget/) and [rsync](https://rsync.samba.org/), for which the latest versions are recommended.
-For optimising WordPress sites ahead of running Wget, [WP-CLI](https://wp-cli.org/) is needed; and [HTML Tidy](https://www.html-tidy.org/) is used to refine HTML output for better conformance with W3C standards.
+MakeStaticSite depends on GNU [Wget](https://www.gnu.org/software/wget/).
+Other requirements are: [rsync](https://rsync.samba.org/) for remote deployment; [WP-CLI](https://wp-cli.org/) for optimising WordPress sites ahead of running Wget; and [HTML Tidy](https://www.html-tidy.org/) for refining HTML output for better conformance with W3C standards.
+The latest versions are generally recommended.
 Otherwise, apart from Internet connectivity, there are few dependencies beyond what the shell already provides.

 Please note that the system is not designed for [Wget2](https://gitlab.com/gnuwget/wget2), though it would be useful to support that in future.